Trams & Trains of Italy

 - Time in Milan, Rome, Naples and Turin

 Continuing with our series of tramway tours, we re-run this much anticipated trip to Italy.
-A comprehensive rail holiday that takes in Milan and Turin’s large tram networks and we also head south to Rome and Naples to sample their smaller but interesting routes.
+A comprehensive rail holiday that takes in Milan and Turin’s large tram networks before heading south to Rome and Naples to sample their smaller but interesting routes.

 Day 1 – Cologne

 Day 2 – Onwards to Bellinzona

 From Cologne we follow the route of the Rhine south until we cross into Switzerland at Basle.
 Changing trains here, we head south through Switzerland and under the Alps to Bellinzona located in the Ticino valley.
 We stay here for 1 night.

 Day 3 – Milan and Trams

 A short rail journey takes us to Milan and our hotel is a short walk from the station.
 We will store our luggage at the hotel and spend the rest of the day exploring Milan’s 18 line tram network which covers 113 miles.
 Afterwards we check in to our hotel where we stay for 3 nights.